sergarrido/random/circle3d/README.md

   c(c<sub>x</sub>, c<sub>y</sub>, c<sub>z</sub>)<sup>T</sup> : center of circle

+  <br/><br/>

+  The solution is based on the idea tha the 3 points must belong to a Great Circle (circle with maximum radius) of an sphere with center c.

+  So the following conditions must be fullfilled:
+  - The 3 points (p1,p2 and p3) must belong to an sphere with center c.
+  - The 3 points and the center (p1, p2, p3 and c) must belong to the same plane.

+  <br/><br/>

 -- Set of spheres passing though the 3 points p1, p2, p3 with center c:

   (p1<sub>x</sub>-c<sub>x</sub>)<sup>2</sup> + (p1<sub>y</sub>-c<sub>y</sub>)<sup>2</sup> + (p1<sub>z</sub>-c<sub>z</sub>)<sup>2</sup> - radius<sup>2</sup> = 0